15 Best Things to Do in Stratford (CT)

 Connecticut Audubon Society Coastal Center

-You can go bird-watching along the preserve’s beaches and peer through the scopes atop four observation platforms.
+Elsewhere, you can go birding along the preserve’s beaches and peer through the scopes atop four observation platforms.

-The profusion of shellfish draw colonies of American oystercatchers and piping plovers, which nest on the beach, ospreys nest in the marsh.
+The profusion of shellfish draws colonies of American oystercatchers and piping plovers.
+These species nest on the beach, while ospreys make their nests in the marsh.

 Audubon CTSource: Abe Curland / shutterstock

-Since 2015 this 30-acre site south of Short Beach at the Housatonic river mouth has been revitalised as another refuge for shorebirds.
+Since 2015 this 30-acre site south of Short Beach at the Housatonic river mouth has been revitalized as another refuge for shorebirds.

 Stratford Point already had a mix of habitats to attract nesting and migrating birds, like open grassland, scrubland, coastal forest and rugged outcrops in the water.

-Over the last five years, a water garden and migration trail have been set up in partnership with Stratford’s Two Roads Brewing Company and the Jeniam Foundation, while special bird gardens have been planted to attract autumn migrants.
+In the 2010s, a water garden and migration trail were set up in partnership with Stratford’s Two Roads Brewing Company and the Jeniam Foundation.
+Elsewhere, special bird gardens attract a variety of autumn migrants and you can wander along the edge of the peninsula.

-The refuge lies next to Stratford Point Light, built in 1822 and fenced off in 2019 as a private home, though still in full view at a short distance.
+The refuge lies next to the beautiful Stratford Point Light, built in 1822.
+This was fenced off when I came through, but is visible at a short distance.

 Academy HillSource: www.townofstratford.com

-This near and well-cared for public park lies at the corner of Academy Hill and Elm Street, just behind the Christ Episcopal Church and the Captain David Judson House.
+This well-cared for public space lies at the corner of Academy Hill and Elm Street, just behind the Christ Episcopal Church and Captain David Judson House.

-In manicured gardens with a circular path, this is the site of Stratford’s Soldiers’ and Sailors’ Monument, and the town’s World War II memorial, an arch with four columns.
+As for the park, this has manicured gardens with a circular path traced by benches.
+It’s the site of Stratford’s Soldiers’ and Sailors’ Monument, and the town’s World War II memorial, an arch with four columns.

 15 Best Things to Do in Stratford (CT):